BlueBrain/neurodamus/docs/architecture.rst

 based on Cell.hoc.

 Morphologically detailed neurons are the heart of a Neuron simulation.
-Neurodamus will read the cells metadata from a node file (start.ncs, circuit.mvd3 or nodes.h5 sonata) and instantiate each individual cell by:
+Neurodamus will read the cells metadata from a node file in SONATA format and instantiate each individual cell by:

 - loading the morphology and instantiate the respective sections